 Benefit Amount: Employees who earn 65% of the state average weekly wage or less will be paid 100% of their average weekly wage.
 Employees who make greater than 65% of the state average weekly wage will be paid 65% of the state average weekly wage plus 50% of the employee's average weekly wage that exceeds 65% of the state average weekly wage.
-The maximum weekly benefit is capped at 120% of the state average weekly wage, or \$1,523.63 for 2023.
+The maximum weekly benefit is capped at 120% of the state average weekly wage, or \$1,523.63 for 2024.

 Funding Mechanism: The cost of the program is shared by employers and eligible employees.
-For 2023, the contribution rate is 1% of the employee's wages, up to a maximum of \$132,900 of wages (\$1,329 contribution per year).
+For 2023, the contribution rate is 1% of the employee's wages, up to the Social Security taxable wage limit of \$168,600.
 Employers with 25 or more employees will contribute 40% of that premium and will collect 60% (of that 1%) through a payroll deduction from employee wages.
 Employers with fewer than 25 employees are not required to contribute the employer 40% (though are "encouraged" to do so).

-Private Plan Option: Employers may apply to have an approved Private Plan to replace the State Plan.
-The private plan must be equivalent to the states' Program and may be either fully insured or self-insured.
+Private Plan Option: Employers may apply to have an approved equivalent plan to replace the State Plan.
+The equivalent plan must be equivalent to the states' Program and may be either fully insured or self-insured.